Performing glycoproteomics searches with MSFragger-Glyco

 5) Interpreting the output

 Mass offset and open searches will generate PSMs with delta mass values corresponding to glycan masses.
-These delta mass values do not contain localization information in the output PSM table (yet) and so will not be rolled up to the peptide and protein.tsv output tables.
-Conversion of delta masses to modifications with localization information is coming soon in a future release of MSFragger, which will enable use of all typical summary reports produced by philosopher and quantification tools.
-Until then, results can be interpreted in several ways:
+These delta mass values do not contain localization information in the output PSM table (by default) and so will not be rolled up to the peptide and protein.tsv output tables.
+This can be changed with the mass_diff_to_variable_mod parameter (see above), which can be used to make the output compatible with quantification tools.
+Note, however, that this prevents re-localization with PTM-Shepherd, which should be disabled when using.

 - PTM-Shepherd (available in FragPipe) can be used on the output of mass offset or open glyco searches.
 It aggregates observed delta mass values into modifications (matching against entries in Unimod), which can be helpful in distinguishing glycans of similar mass.
 Full support for glyco data is being developed and will be included in a future release.